polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/py-substrate-interface.md

 ### Reading Chain State

 You can query various on-chain storage items.
+To retrieve data, you need to specify three key pieces of information:

+- **Pallet name** - module or pallet that contains the storage item you want to access
+- **Storage item** - specific storage entry you want to query within the pallet
+- **Required parameters** - any parameters needed to retrieve the desired data

-Here's how to check an account's balance and other details:
+Here's an example of how to check an account's balance and other details:

 ```py
 --8<-- 'code/develop/toolkit/api-libraries/py-substrate-interface/read_state.py'